Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

-When using a database, Kong will store data for all its entities (such as Routes, Services, Consumers, and Plugins) in PostgreSQL, and all Kong nodes belonging to the same cluster must connect themselves to the same database.
+When using a database, Kong will store data for all its entities (such as Routes, Services, Consumers, and Plugins) in PostgreSQL, and all Kong nodes belonging to the same cluster must connect to the same database.

 Kong supports PostgreSQL versions 9.5 and above.